 Additional information regarding the various financial aid programs available through the University of Arizona Office of Student Financial Aid.

 To assist students in obtaining financial aid, Keyshia Conner serves as Senior Financial Aid Counselor for prospective and enrolled students at the Rogers College of Law.
-Ms. Nash is located in Room 118 of the College, and can be reached at 520.626.8101 or by e-mail at firstname.lastname@example.org.
+Ms. Conner can be reached by e-mail at firstname.lastname@example.org.

 Scholarships & Fellowships

 Because University and College of Law financial aid funds are extremely limited, full scholarships and fellowships in general are rarely available to students enrolling in the program.
 Partial awards (in the form of grants or tuition waivers) can be offered to a few LLM and SJD students each year.
 Applicants must find most of the financial assistance necessary for their travel, living and educational expenses from outside sources.
 To be considered for a scholarship/fellowship, please submit (with your application) a 1-2 page letter requesting to be considered for a scholarship and providing information you think is relevant to your financial situation.

 The Graduate College has a number of links to extramural fellowships, searchable databases for grants and scholarships, and to other University resources that provide financial assistance.

 Additionally, the International Student Office has a number of links that will lead to information on scholarship, internships and grant opportunities for international students.